 The wisteria meaning deals with many poignant themes.
 It’s no wonder this plant has gained such illustrious symbolism.
 Why?
 Because it is a magnificent plant with impressive growth, high longevity, great beauty and intoxicating fragrance.

 - Creative expansion

 - Victory over hardship

-Here the wisteria meaning and symbolism speaks of love lost, but also of the ability for the heart to endure in spite of rejection.
-In other words, here the weeping wisteria expresses sorrow, but it is also an incredibly durable vine, able to live (even flourish) through mistreatment and harsh conditions.
+The wisteria meaning and symbolism speaks of love lost, but also of the ability for the heart to endure in spite of loss.
+How so?
+Because the drooping blooms are symbolic of sorrow in many cultures.
+However, its willingness to live regardless of sorrow is a testimony for hope.
+In other words, the weeping wisteria expresses sorrow, but it is also an incredibly durable vine, able to live (even flourish) through mistreatment and harsh conditions.